 Have a Question About TSCM?

-If you have any questions about the TSCM services provided by Murray Associates, simply fill out the form below, or call us from a safe area and phone.
+If you have any questions about the TSCM consulting services provided by Murray Associates, simply fill out the form below or call us from a safe area and phone.

-If you think you are under active electronic surveillance, or believe you have discovered a bug or covert video camera, go to our Emergency TSCM page.
-The procedural checklist there will tell you exactly what you need to do next.
+If you believe you are under active electronic surveillance, or believe you have discovered a bug or covert video camera, visit our Emergency TSCM page.
+The procedural checklist there will guide you on the next steps to take.